MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_web.rst.txt

 ----------------------
 |github-version|

-The `Web App`_ (`http://amp.pharm.mssm.edu/clustergrammer/`_) enables users to easily generate interactive and shareable heatmap visualizations by uploading their data as a tab-separated file.
+The `Web App`_ (`http://amp.pharm.mssm.edu/clustergrammer`_) enables users to easily generate interactive and shareable heatmap visualizations by uploading their data as a tab-separated file.

 .. _clustergrammer_web_upload:

 Uploading Data using the Web App Homepage
 =========================================

+Users can easily generate an interactive and shareable heatmap visualization using the :ref:`clustergrammer_web` (see upload section screenshot below).
+Simply upload a tab-separated matrix file (see :ref:`matrix_format_io` for more information) at the `homepage`_ to be redirected to a permanent and shareable visualization of your data.

 .. figure:: _static/clustergrammer_web_upload.png
   :width: 900px